crashinvaders/gdx-lml/README.md

 ```
 Note that deploying to Maven Local does *not* require the signing task, so if you just keep the signing properties commented out - you should be fine.
 Try running `gradle installAll` to check if deploying to Maven Local works.

 Before pulling any requests, make sure your code is formatted with `eclipse-formatter.xml` (or its equivalent for other IDE).
-Note that this is *not* the official LibGDX code formatter, as I'm not really a huge fan of its setup.
+Note that this is *not* the official libGDX code formatter, as I'm not really a huge fan of its setup.

 Assuming you want to use Eclipse IDE (which is IMHO much better for managing multiple projects than IntelliJ thanks to its workspaces, working sets and whatnot), this is a simple list of stuff to do after repository cloning: